recoluan/recoluan.github.io/docs/README.md

   details: A programmer?
 A human being?
 Or a matter combination?
 - title: Where am I？
   details: In a city?
 On earth?
 Or in a small part of space?
-- title: What am I going to do？
+- title: What am I gona do？
   details: Work?
 Struggle?
 Or go to a destination I don't know?
 # footer: 'reco_luan'
 ---